 - Look around the room and name 3 things you can see

-Minutes 1–3: Do a Physical Interrupt
+Minutes 1-3: do a physical interrupt

 Pick one:

-- Splash cold water on your face and wrists (the single most effective 10-second intervention)
+- Splash cold water on your face and wrists

 - Do 15 to 20 push-ups or air squats